Bill-Klay/T2O-verse/README.md

    pip install -r requirements.txt
    ```

+##### The deploy script takes care of the following steps for you.
+Please adjust the environment variables prior to execution

 4. Set up environment variables:
    - `FLASK_APP`: Path to your Flask application entry file.
    - `FLASK_ENV`: Set to `development` for development mode.